 The Craig M. Cogut Visiting Professorship in Latin American and Caribbean Studies brings leading scholars from Latin America and the Caribbean to teach and conduct research at Brown University.
 Visiting Professors are based at the Center for Latin American and Caribbean Studies and teach one undergraduate course on Latin America per semester, advise undergraduate and graduate student theses, and give presentations in Center or affiliated departmental colloquia.
-The Craig M. Cogut Visiting Professorship provides a stipend, an optional medical insurance package, financial assistance with round-trip travel from home country, and administrative assistance.
+The Craig M. Cogut Visiting Professorship provides a stipend, an optional medical insurance package, and administrative assistance.
 Appointments are possible for one or two semesters.

 The deadline for the 2021-2022 academic year has passed.

 The Center for Latin American and Caribbean Studies (CLACS) is accepting applications from Brown University undergraduate students, graduate students, postdoctoral fellows, and faculty for Sarmiento Research Awards.
 Successful applicants receive up to $5,000 to support humanities and social science research in and on Spanish-speaking South America.

 The funds may be used between July 2021-June 2022 to cover travel and research expenses.
 The program is funded by the Sarmiento Flexible Fund for Latin American Studies, which was established through the generous support of Alfredo C. Cassiet, M.D. and Maria-Elena Cassiet, and can only accept candidates who are “natives or residents of Spanish-speaking countries south of Panama, not including the Caribbean.”